 |There are no age-specific reference limits for men older than 80 years of age.|

 The higher the level of prostate specific antigen (PSA), the more likely it is to be a sign of cancer.

 The PSA test can also miss cancer.
-About 15 in every 100 men who have a normal PSA level do have prostate cancer.
+About 15 in every 100 men who have prostate cancer will have had a normal PSA level.
 A one-off test is not reliable and repeating the test may provide important information.